searchdiscovery/Apollo-Documentation-Assurant-Corporate---US-and-Global/README.md

 *When to Trigger:* The `Page Load Started` should be triggered on the initial load of the page, while the `Page Load Completed` should trigger on Window Loaded.

 We will use the Page Load Started event to send a configuration tag to Google Tag Manager, while the Page Load Completed event will send a `page_view` event to GA4.
-We recommend setting the traits in both events.

 The Current and New Variable Names are included below: